xnigthmarex/Fun-BashScripts/README.md

 # Fun-BashScripts
-these are some small bash\Java projects by me
+these are some small projects written in Java and Bash